 “We hope that all participants are inspired to be engaged and take action against any social injustices that may exist in society,” said Michael Wade, assistant director of the Office of Multicultural Student Services.
 “The event provides awareness of how one person can start a movement, and no matter what your background may be you can do it too.”

 This year, approximately 20 Ferris students from Sociology, Communications and Social Work classes will be participants in the Chavez march and related activities.
-Stephanie Thomson, a previous participant and an assistant professor in the College of Arts and Sciences, said Chavez’s life shows how social change can be accomplished by Americans coming together and working for change.
+Stephanie Thomson, a previous participant and an assistant professor in the College of Arts, Sciences and Education, said Chavez’s life shows how social change can be accomplished by Americans coming together and working for change.

 “I value the opportunity to stand with other Americans and celebrate Chavez.
 I believe that it is important to remind ourselves of the power that each of us has to make change possible.
 We have the power to look around us, to see injustice and to take steps for change,” Thomson said.